timp87/vault-rpm/README.md

 A set of files to build RPM for HashiCorp Vault - a tool for managing secrets https://www.vaultproject.io/

 ## How to build RPM

+*Let's say you do it under root user*

 1. Install prerequisite software

    ```